 Jobs and Fellowships for Students

-Graduate assistants receive single student health insurance coverage free of charge.
+Teaching assistants receive single student health insurance coverage free of charge.
 Married graduate students with dependents may enroll their dependents at extra charge.
 Dental insurance plans and prescription drug benefit programs are also available at the student's expense.

 What do TAs teach?

-PhD students often start off teaching what are known as ISUComm Foundation Courses.
+MA students often start off teaching what are known as ISUComm Foundation Courses.
 ISU uses an innovative program, called , that is managed by faculty from the Rhetoric and Professional Communication program and includes instruction in written, oral, visual, and electronic communication.
 New TAs take a seminar that prepares them to teach these classes in general and this material in particular.
 Many Foundation Courses are also part of a , in which a cadre of first-year students take several classes together, thus building a small community within the larger one of the university.
 When TAs teach in a Learning Community, they frequently have the opportunity to collaborate with a teacher from one of the other linked classes to coordinate their work.

 Fellowships, Grants, and Scholarships